 Moving from Ontario to Alberta

+Canada is a large country, and moving across the country is not easy.
+Moving long distances within Canada requires a lot of planning and commitment.
 The thought of moving such long distances intimidates most people.
-If they have choice, most people will abandon the move simply because it is too difficult.
+If they have a choice, most people will abandon the move simply because it is too difficult.

 Benefits of Moving from Ontario to Alberta

-There are several benefits of moving from Ontario to Alberta including:
+There are several benefits of moving from Ontario to Alberta, including:

 Lower Cost of Living

-For starters, the minimum wage in Alberta is $15 per hour whereas the minimum wage in Ontario is 14$.
+The main advantage of moving from Ontario to Alberta is the lower cost of living.
+Almost every aspect of living in Alberta is cheaper than living in Ontario.
+The minimum wage in Alberta is $15 per hour, whereas the minimum wage in Ontario is $14.
 Therefore, with a lower cost of living, minimum wage in Alberta can purchase more than in Ontario.

 Friendlier People

 Many people who move to Alberta or even just visit are surprised at how welcoming people in Alberta are.
-They greet each other on the street, wave when driving and will stop for passengers even when the latter are in the wrong.
+They greet each other on the street, wave when driving, and will stop for passengers even when the latter are in the wrong.
+Therefore, if you want to live in a place where you know your neighbors and even spend time together, then Alberta is the place for you to live.

 Lower Taxes

-For starters, Alberta does not have a provincial sales tax as is the case with many other provinces in Canada.
+Alberta does not have a provincial sales tax, as is the case with many other provinces in Canada.
 Therefore, every good you buy in Alberta is probably cheaper than in Ontario.
+When you live in Ontario and other provinces in Canada, you pay an average of 15% in provincial and federal sales taxes, which can make goods very expensive.

 Cleanliness

-The city's authorities have gone to great lengths to keep the city clean including starting some very effective recycling programs.
-On the other hand, there are heavy fines imposed on littering so you should be careful when you move to Alberta.
+There is not much air pollution in Alberta.
+The water is available and drinkable, while the sewer systems are also clean.
+The area’s authorities have gone to great lengths to keep the province clean, including starting some very effective recycling programs.
+On the other hand, there are heavy fines imposed on littering, so you should be careful and more mindful of trash.

 Practical Tips for Executing the Move